otrv4/otrv4/otrv4.md

 ```

 SIG refers to the `OTR version 3 DSA Signature` with the structure.
 Refer to
-'DSA signature' on OTRv3 for more infomation:
+'DSA signature' on OTRv3 for more information:

 ```
 DSA signature (SIG):